heroku/log-iss/README.md

 `POST`ed message(s) will be delivered.
 There is a finite in-memory buffer that is used when the backend TCP connection is unavailable.

+Upon receiving `SIGTERM` log-iss will stop ingesting logs and respond to all `POST`s with responses having status 503.

 ## Configuration

 log-iss is configured via the environment.